-19 Elections Reading, Explanation, discussion, Questionning, Listening and writing Step 1: Teacher explains the meaning of democracy to the students and takes up a general discussion in the class related to elections.
+19 Elections Reading, Explanation, discussion, Questionning, Listening and writing democracy to the students and takes up a general discussion in the class related to elections.
 Step 2: Here again the teacher compares the school elections and the elections that are held in the country.
 Step 3: Teacher then talks about various parties, elected members and their duty and responsibilities.
-Step 4: Teacher explains the importance of voting to the students.
-Step 5: Then the teacher discusses the textbook exercises with the students.
-At the end of the chapter, students should be able: • To understand the election system in India. • To learn about voting in India. • To form an understanding of concepts like political parties, candidates, opposition, etc. • To learn why voting is important in a democratic country like India. • a chart of the political parties and their symbols • Photographs of elections in India, eVM classroom Pages: 117-119 4 Make a picture collage of the leaders of different parties including prime minister, chief ministers and other ministers.
-20 Celebrating together Reading, Explanation, discussion, Questionning, Listening and writing Step 1: teacher discusses about the various National festivals that are celebrated.
+At the end of the chapter, students should be able: • To understand the election system in India. • To learn about voting in India. • To form an understanding of concepts like political parties, candidates, opposition, etc. • To learn why voting is important in a democratic country like India. a chart of the political parties and their symbols • Photographs of elections in India, eVM classroom Pages: 117-119 4 Make a picture collage of the leaders of different parties including prime minister, chief ministers and other ministers.
+20 Celebrating together Reading, Explanation, discussion, Questionning, Listening and writing National festivals that are celebrated.
 Step 2: Various festivals or days like Gandhi jayanti, Republic day, Independence day, Teacher's day and Children's day.
 Step 3: Then teacher discusses the textbook exercises with the students.
-At the end of the chapter, students should be able: • To understand the importance of days which are celebrated by all Indians. • To learn more about national celebrations like republic Day, Independence Day and Gandhi Jayanti. • To understand the importance of Teachers' Day and children's Day. • Photographs of the Indian flag and national symbols • Photographs of republic Day parade, raj Ghat • Video clips of the republic Day parade • clip of the Prime Minister's speech classroom Pages: 122-126 4 Make tricolour flags before Independence Day and use them to decorate the school on that day.
+At the end of the chapter, students should be able: • To understand the importance of days which are celebrated by all Indians. • To learn more about national celebrations like republic Day, Independence Day and Gandhi Jayanti. • To understand the importance of Teachers' Day and children's Day.
+Photographs of the Indian flag and national symbols • Photographs of republic Day parade, raj Ghat • Video clips of the republic Day parade • clip of the Prime Minister's speech classroom Pages: 122-126 4 Make tricolour flags before Independence Day and use them to decorate the school on that day.